The Rebel (1961 film): Quotes

-DVD release
+Home release

-Using new high definition transfer the film was released on DVD in 2019 by Network Distributing Limited.
+Using a new high definition 2K transfer, the film was released for the first time on Blu-ray in 2019 by Network Distributing Limited.
+The collector's edition came with a small facsimile copy of the script for The Day Off, which had been intended as Galton and Simpson's follow up film although it was never made.

 Novelization

 Concurrent with the opening of the film, May Fair Books released a paperback novelization of the screenplay.
 It was By-lined "Alan Holmes", which was a pseudonym for Piccadilly Western novelist Gordon Landsborough.